AlexAgo83/colmanager/README.md

 **Step 4: Providing Absences by Studio**
 1. Create a `Studios` controller.
-2. Create an internal function for calculating absences:
+2. Create an internal function for calculating absences
-   a.
-Consider...
 3. Generate an absences array per studio and provide it as a JSON output.

 **Step 5: Allow Updating Studio Presence Records**